maryammazali/codeigniter-mailchimp-api-v3/README.md

 # CodeIgniter Mailchimp API v3 REST Client
-A simple REST client for CodeIngniter for interacting with v3 of the MailChimp API.
+A simple REST client for CodeIgniter for interacting with v3 of the MailChimp API.

 ## Requirements
 1. CodeIgniter 3.0+